 - Freeze your credit: To protect against someone opening credit in your name, you can freeze your credit.
 This process, which is free of charge and doesn’t affect your credit score, means lenders won’t be able to access your credit to authorize a new account without your consent—no need to worry about your access to credit, though, as you can unfreeze it at any time.
 Here are the three major credit bureaus, and where to go to set up a freeze: Equifax, Experian and TransUnion.

 - Set up online alerts: If you have online access or an app to check your credit card transactions, you can likely set up email, text, or push notifications each time a transaction is made.
 Because you’ll receive the alerts in real-time, it can notify you of any ongoing fraudulent activity.
 And it can also give you a leg up if there comes a next time that your credit card gets hacked.

 - Check your credit report regularly: If your card is hacked as part of a data breach, hackers may never even use the information.
 But it’s also possible that a hacker who accesses your credit card information is looking to steal your identity.
 In that case, they might not just charge purchases to your card but apply for credit or loans in your name.
 In addition to freezing your credit, checking your credit report regularly (once a year at a minimum) can alert you to potential identity theft sooner.
-You can also use sites like Credit Karma or Credit Sesame to notify you of any major changes to your credit report and score.

 - Review your statements regularly: Set aside time each month to review previous transactions and be sure you know what they’re for.
 If someone hacks your credit card, they could make small purchases at first to see if you notice before upgrading to something bigger.
 Catching these small amounts and reporting anything curious to the bank means they can issue a new card and stop fraud before it gets worse.